 1. Create a repository

-This chapter will walk you through how to make a repository hosted by GitHub that holds code you can edit on your local computer.
+This chapter will walk you through creating a repository hosted by GitHub that will hold code you can edit on your local computer.

 1.1.
 Get started on GitHub